Force Majeure Leave

 Do I have to provide evidence for my requirement to take Force Majeure Leave?

 This will depend on what is in your contract of employment or what is outlined in your company policy as you may be asked to provide a medical cert or some proof of the sudden illness or injury.
 This can be requested from the GP or hospital as relevant.

 Can I take the three days consecutively?

-What if my employer does not believe that I am entitled to the force majeure leave?
+What if my employer does not believe that I am entitled to the fore majeure leave?

 Your employer should provide you with an explanation as to why they believe you’re not entitled to the leave.
-You can discuss this further with your union.
+You can discuss this further with your union representative.